• Skip to primary navigation

 Option 2: Change the Sheets More Frequently/Wash More Thoroughly

 If you don’t have a quality mattress pad between your sheets and the mattress, the sheets could be absorbing the oil, and the oil could then make its way to the mattress, where the sheets pick it back up again in an unpleasant cycle.
-Mattress pads don’t need to be washed every week, but they will need to be washed regularly.
+Mattress pads don’t need to be washed every week, but they will need to be cleaned regularly.

 Option 3: Extra Pillowcases